CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Make a submission
 ==================

-1. To submit the models for evaluation, participants need to modify the starter-kit and place all the model-related files (including but not limited to ``agent.py`` and deep learing model files) into the ``agent`` folder.
+1. To submit the models for evaluation, participants need to modify the starter-kit and place all the model-related files (including but not limited to ``agent.py`` and deep learning model files) into the ``agent`` folder.
 Compress the agent folder as ``agent.zip`` to make the submission.
 Note that, please make sure you directly compress the ``agent`` folder, rather than a group of files.

 2. Note that the submited ``agent.py`` should be the testing version.
 Participants need to train their models offline and submit the trained models along with ``agent.py`` that loads them.